mtumilowicz/elasticsearch7-ngrams-fuzzy-shingles-stemming-workshop/README.md

 * searching natural language is inherently imprecise
 * Lucene is composed of many text processing tools
     * each tool - heuristic, an algorithmic shortcut in lieu of true linguistic comprehension
-    * example: prefix query type is very basic
+    * example: prefix query - very basic
         * simply matches the beginning letters of words
-    * example: Fuzzy queries - somewhere in the middle in terms of sophistication
+    * example: fuzzy queries - somewhere in the middle (in terms of sophistication)
         * find words that need at most a certain number of 'edits', to match the query
-    * example: Snowball stemmer and the Metaphone phonetic analyzer, are quite sophisticated
+    * example: snowball stemmer and the metaphone phonetic analyzer - sophisticated
         * mimic grammatical and phonetic aspects of language
-    * example: autocomplete functionality (other names: search as you type, type-ahead search)
+    * example: autocomplete functionality (other names: search as you type, type-ahead search) - rather complex

 * hierarchy overview